Quick Answer

 What careers can university lecturers transition to?

-Based on transferable skills analysis, university lecturers can transition to: Teacher (Secondary School), Management Consultant, Data Analyst, Journalist / Reporter, Civil Servant (Administrative).
+Based on transferable skills analysis, university lecturers can transition to: Teacher (Secondary School), Management Consultant, Data Analyst, Social Worker, Product Manager.
 These roles share significant skill overlap and represent realistic career moves with varying levels of retraining.

 How much do university lecturers earn in the UK?